 The Minnesota Department of Commerce seeks to waive Section 1312 (c)(1)6 for the individual market single risk pool in connection with a Section 1332 waiver to implement a state-operated reinsurance program for 2018 and future years.
-Currently, that requirement at Section 1312(c)(1) requires a health insurance issuer to consider "all enrollees in all health plans...offered by such issuer in the individual market...to be members of a single risk pool."
-To maximize the rate-lowering impact of the reinsurance program, the state would like to waive this single risk pool provision at 45 CFR 156.80 to the extent it would otherwise require excluding total expected state reinsurance payments when establishing the market wide index rate.
+Currently, Section 1312(c)(1) requires a health insurance issuer to consider "all enrollees in all health plans....offered by such issuer in the individual market...to be members of a single risk pool."
+To maximize the rate-lowering impact of the reinsurance program the state seeks to waive this single risk pool provision at 45 CFR 156.80 to the extent it would otherwise require excluding total expected state reinsurance payments when establishing the market wide index rate.
+The state requests that with the waiver, the single risk pool still include: adjustment for the risk adjustment program, marketplace user-fee adjustment, and adjustment for the state based reinsurance program, Minnesota Premium Security plan.